webrtc-rs/apprtc/README.md

 signaling-issued admission tokens, explicit WebSocket registration acknowledgement, signal epochs, symmetric WebSocket offer/answer/trickle-ICE relay, reconnect grace, and survivor promotion.

 The first two V2 members use a direct P2P connection.
-When a third member joins, signaling assigns a ready SFU worker, waits for all three worker-side joins, commits a new signal epoch, and tells the existing browsers to create fresh SFU peer connections while their P2P connection remains active.
+When a third member joins, signaling selects a ready SFU worker with sufficient advertised capacity, waits for all three worker-side joins, commits a new signal epoch, and tells the existing browsers to create fresh SFU peer connections while their P2P connection remains active.
 The third browser joins directly in SFU mode.
+Browsers use the polite-peer perfect-negotiation path against authoritative SFU subscribe offers and republish after an offer collision.
 SFU→P2P downgrade is not implemented yet.

 The Rust implementation replaces the previous unified Go Collider.
 The legacy implementation is retained only on the repository's `go` branch.